Safety & Wellbeing (Safeguarding)

 The MindEd for Families leaflet gives parents the opportunity to enquire about support for themselves.
 Please click on the following link for further information MindEd for families

-This past year has been a tough one for us all – with months of lockdowns, financial loss, home schooling, family worries, home working to name but a few.
+These past few years have been tough for us all – with months of lockdowns, financial loss, home schooling, family worries, home working to name but a few.
 All of these potentially impacting on our mental health and well-being.
 The links below may be able to offer support, remember you are not alone we are here to help if we can.

 Mental Health Support – https://www.mentalhealth.org.uk/your-mental-health